 M.S.
 Criminal Justice and Public Safety Leadership

 Mercer University’s Master of Science in Criminal Justice and Public Safety Leadership is a fully online degree program that equips and positions you to meet and exceed rising professional expectations through coursework that covers a broad spectrum of converging challenges.
 Courses are taught by well-credentialed faculty who are experienced and accomplished in the area of public safety.
-The program is 30 credit hours with courses offered in eight-week sessions, allowing students to complete the program in as little as 16 months.
+Courses are offered in eight-week sessions, allowing students to complete the program in as little as 16 months.

 Designed to meet the academic requirements of those who are new to this field of study as well as professionals already employed with public safety-related agencies, this graduate program focuses on developing advanced professional competencies.

 The program places emphasis on excellence in leadership practices, effective cooperation, ethical behavior, critical thinking and consolidated public service.
 Additionally, the degree provides students with a thorough understanding of associated areas of interest in public safety operating environments.

 Mercer's M.S. in Criminal Justice and Public Safety Leadership program equips graduates with the knowledge and skills to succeed at the highest level in their professional field.
 Individuals who successfully complete the program can go on to work as professionals in positions including: anti-terrorism task force director, assistant chief, chief deputy sheriff, commissioner, correctional administrator, disaster relief and emergency response director, federal agent, fire chief, homeland security director, parole administrator, police chief, private security firm manager or probation administrator.